 Emory Peak (31km / 19 miles)

-The main reason not to do Lost Mine Trail, is if you are doing Emory Peak.
+The main reason not to do Lost Mine Trail, is if you are doing Emory Peak instead.
 This long day-hike offers outstanding views from Emory Peak, with some rock scrambling required at the end to reach the actual peak.
 It’s best combined with the South Rim, to make this into a circuit – even better, include the Northeast and Southeast Rim trails which adds a couple of miles, but offers panoramic views all the way along the trail.
 I’ve also covered this hike in a separate post.

 The Window (9km / 5.5 miles)